UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2022-01-17 - We are still waiting for the backup to finish, and at current progress do not expect it to finish until Wednesday at the earliest - sorry about the extended timescale here.
 The login nodes are still powered off.

+- 2022-01-20 - The current status of the Young backup is that we don't expect it to finish until Monday at the earliest now.
+Apologies for the delay.

 - Longterm: There are a number of nodes that intermittently lose power from their chassis, switch themselves off and need to be manually powered back on (this causes jobs to be stuck in `dr` state when they end until the reboot happens).
 This leads to a higher than usual number of nodes being seen by the scheduler as unavailable.

 ### Michael